QueenSwain/ReactCRUDSample/README.md

 To make interaction between UserDAL and ReactJs, create a WebAPIController name as UserController.cs in Controller folder.

 **Step 6:**
-Create 2 reactjs(named as AddNewUser.tsx and UserLsit.tsx) Components under Solution Explorer->Project->ClientApp->src->components.
+Create 2 reactjs(named as AddNewUser.tsx and UserList.tsx) Components under Solution Explorer->Project->ClientApp->src->components.

 **Step 7:**
-To set the Route,Go to App.js and add the newly created compents to perform the actions.
+To set the Route,Go to App.js and add the newly created components to perform the actions.

 **Step 8:**
 Add the Navigation Menu under NavMenu.js